Maheshwar5/Shell_Scripting/README.md

-Exploring & Learning Linux Shell Scripting
+Exploring & Learning Linux Shell Scripting!
-01-Bash Basics --> Basic Shell Scripts
+1-Bash Basics --> Basic Shell Scripts

 How to run a CMD inside a script
 * Checking date